Sunday, January 24, 2016

 Words & music - Harry Nilsson.
 Sung by Robin Williams

-One of Robert Altman’s most financially successful films is also one of his most unwieldy, the copious amount of drugs ingested by cast and crew while filming no doubt contributing to the effect.
-Harry Nilsson contributed many witty, albeit repetitive tunes, the best, as far as I’m concerned, being this winsome, genuinely stirring lullaby.
-An oasis of quiet in a chaotic film.
+The live-action cartoon Popeye—one of Robert Altman’s most financially successful films—is also one of his most unwieldy.
+The large amount of drugs consumed by cast and crew during filming no doubt contributed to this.
+Harry Nilsson contributed many witty, albeit repetitive tunes; the best, as far as I’m concerned, is this winsome, genuinely stirring lullaby—an oasis of quiet in a rather chaotic film.

 16.